iivanoo/covid-apps-observer/data/data_us/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 > Initially worked really well with a daily reminder to report but the reminder has stopped working since one of the updates.
 Otherwise it's really easy to use and has a lot of information on the study, symptoms, developments re vaccines that's useful and interesting.<br> :date: __2021-02-16 23:40:20__

 > Nice and well developped Covid-19 tracker app.
 The exposure map in regard with the region is very useful, although it cannot be zoomed in too much and it's difficult to select adjacent regions.
 Update: Initial Area Map is not updated as it seems, giving false current estimates (for long).
 UK map displays totally different estimates per area and should be correct.<br> :date: __2021-02-15 22:39:51__

-> Didn't recognize my previous PW.<br> :date: __2021-02-15 20:22:51__

-> Get, 'Something went wrong, please try again later' each time I try to complete medical questionnaire.
-UPDATE: Now working ok since update.
-Daily reminder to enter your health status is good.
-App lacks ability to state that you know you have had Covid, but haven't had a test.
-This must apply to tens of thousands who suffered at home or who's symptoms were very mild and where caught off other tested members of same household.
-If to provide valuable data, surly, this must be included.<br> :date: __2021-02-13 13:25:45__

-> Was a bit confusing as I only down loaded app after my 1st vaccine,it would not let me go back to add that I also had a head ache and fuzzy head 20hours in so if others had the same experience your symtoms value may be incorrect or wrong<br> :date: __2021-02-12 12:47:59__

-> Easy to use.<br> :date: __2021-02-08 14:25:03__